bradysheridan/ascii-animator/README.md

 - [ ] Implement save/load functionality (e.g. saving image sets and sketch configurations)
 - [ ] Add inline animation previewing with play/pause buttons
 - [ ] Add an animation frame preview list when multiple images are selected, with the ability to toggle between frames
+- [ ] Detect ideal edge detection threshold range by trimming counting number of non-empty chars in render.
+For instance, could consider 50% to be the ideal ratio of empty to non-empty chars and set the edge detection threshold accordingly.

 <!-- ABOUT THE PROJECT